Updated: Dec 13, 2022

-While you’ve spent years honing your skills to become a great lawyer, you didn’t understand deeply about accounting or bookkeeping, especially when it comes to legal accounting.
+While you’ve spent years honing your skills to become a great lawyer, you didn’t understand deeply about law firm bookkeeping or accounting, especially when it comes to legal accounting.
 Even though you hire a seasoned accountant, who may be great at handling small business accounting, you need to be sure your accountant understands what is involved in accounting for law firms.
-It’s important to highlight that law firm accounting and other general business accounting is far more different.
+For some law firm accounting guide, it’s important to highlight that law firm accounting and other general business accounting is far more different.

 How Does Accounting for Law Firms differ from other types of accounting?